-Before you invest in the securities, you should be aware that there are risks in doing so, including those described below.
+Before you invest in our securities, you should be aware that there are risks in doing so, including those described below.
 Common units, representing limited partner interests, and other securities we may offer are inherently different from capital stock of a corporation, although many of the business risks to which we are subject are similar to those that would be faced by a corporation engaged in a similar business.
-You should carefully consider the following risk factors together with all of the other information included in this prospectus, any prospectus supplement and the information that we have incorporated herein by reference before investing in the securities.
+Before making a decision about investing in our securities, you should carefully consider the following risk factors together with all of the other information included in this prospectus, any prospectus supplement and the information that we have incorporated herein by reference.